RomanShmandrovskyi/REST-library-API/README.md

 One Author has many Books (as Genres has many Books) and for Book it is mandatory to have one Author and one Genre in database.

 ## Getting started
+1. Install latest Java version;
-1. Clone project:
+2. Clone project:
 ```
 git clone https://github.com/RoshS/REST-library.git
 ```

-2. Open `src/main/resources/application.properties` file and enter instead `<data_base_name>` name you want for your database:
+3. Open `src/main/resources/application.properties` file and enter instead `<data_base_name>` name you want for your database:
 ```
 spring.datasource.dbname=<data_base_name>
 ```
-2.1.
-The API will up on built in data base H2 and DB file will store here: `src/main/resources/db`, so if you restart API you don't lose your data.
+3.1.
+The API will up on built in database H2 and DB file will store here: `src/main/resources/db`, so if you restart API you don't lose your data.
-Also you can change DB file location if you want:
+Also, you can change DB file location if you want:
 ```
 spring.datasource.dbpath=./src/main/resources/db
 ```
-2.2.
+3.2.
 It is also possible to up API using SQL database.
 To do this, just change there last config properties to:
 ```
 spring.datasource.url=jdbc:mysql://localhost:3306/${spring.datasource.dbname}?serverTimezone=UTC
 spring.datasource.driverClassName=com.mysql.cj.jdbc.Driver
 spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.MySQL57Dialect
 ```

-3. Load root project folder in console and run command:
+4. Load root project folder in console and run command:
 ```
 mvn spring-boot:run
 ```
 Or import project as Maven project and just run main method in `App` class from `src/main/java/ua/com/api/app` package;

-4. Swagger with documentation will be available on:
+5. Swagger with documentation will be available on:
 ```
 http://localhost:8080/swagger-ui.html
 ```

-5. If you use built in H2 database, you can reach something like SQL Workbench.
+6. If you use built in H2 database, you can reach something like SQL Workbench.
 To up it change `spring.h2.console.enabled` property to `true`:
 ```
 spring.h2.console.enabled=true
 ```